Last updated: May. 3, 2023

 What expenses are eligible for input tax credits?

-To claim an input tax credit, the expense(s) must be reasonable in quality, nature, and cost in relation to the nature of your business.
+To claim an input tax credit, the expense(s) must be reasonable in quality, nature, and cost as it relates to the nature of your small business.
 According to the CRA’s website, the following expenses may be eligible for input tax credits:

 The following expenses are NOT eligible for the input tax credit:

-- property or services you bought or imported for your personal consumption, use, or enjoyment
+Property or services you bought or imported for your non-business consumption, use, or enjoyment

 Free Download: Year-End Tax Planning Strategies for Your Small Business

 Many small business owners wait until spring to start thinking about their taxes, but this simple act of waiting could cost them thousands.

 Fall is actually the best time to start think about your taxes.
 It allows you to get organized and assess what actions you can take before the end of the tax year to lower your future business or corporate income taxes.